sundarcodes/codesirpi/content/english/_index.md

     # - name: Work as you study
     #   icon: fas fa-hand-spock
     #   content: A physical degree is important, but happened to discontinue for unavoidable reasons but passionate about coding?
 We could help you if you fit into our requirements.

+student_section:
+  title: New to coding?
+We are here to help you.
+  image: images/join_us_for_employee.svg
+  content: If you are someone who is looking to get into the awesome world of software development but not sure how, come and join our tailored front end development bootcamp.
+  button:
+    enable: true
+    label: Enroll Now
+    link: bootcamp

 service:
   enable: false